onflow/nft-catalog/README.md

 ## NPM Module

 We exposed an interface to the catalog via a consumable NPM module.
 This library will expose a number of methods that can be called to interact with the catalog.
+The module can be found here with installation instructions below: https://www.npmjs.com/package/flow-catalog

 ### Methods